Here's The Latest Update On Shahrukh Khan's Ra One Sequel!

 - Unbelievable, Salman Khan Just Called Katrina Kaif ‘Baby’ & She Even Responded To It!

-Filmmaker Anubhav Sinha said the idea of a sequel to his superhero film Ra.One has not been ruled out as he and superstar Shahrukh Khan are always discussing about it.
-The film featured Shahrukh as superhero 'G One' and, although it did not receive favourable reviews, it went on to become a hit on it's release in 2011.
+Film-maker Anubhav Sinha said the idea of a sequel to his superhero film Ra.One has not been ruled out as he and superstar Shahrukh Khan are always discussing about it.
+The film featured Shahrukh as superhero 'G One' and, although it did not receive favourable reviews, it went on to become a hit on its release in 2011.

 While the Raees star has often said he wants to return as a superhero in the film, Anubhav claimed that it is possible if one put a thought to it.